davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-37/matthew-12-37-niv.md

 ---
-title: >-
+title: "Matthew 12:37 NIV"
-  For by your words you will be acquitted, and by your words you will be condemned.”
 attribution: "Matthew 12:37 NIV"
 New International Version of: "Matthew 12:37"
+quote: >-
+  For by your words you will be acquitted, and by your words you will be condemned.”
 type: quote
 tags:
   - quote